Hezkore/Ubuntu-Post-Install-Manager/readme.md

 If Steam, Discord, Telegram or Geary is set to run at start; a login screen will automatically appear for each application when you log in.\
 They will stop appearing once you've signed in to the application.

-If Steam does not start minimized after you've logged in; it means you've got **"Run Steam when my computer starts"** enabled in your Steam settings.\
+If Steam does not start minimized after you've signed in; it means you've got **"Run Steam when my computer starts"** enabled in your Steam settings.\
 This is not the script, but rather how Steam normally works.\
 To fix this; disable **"Run Steam when my computer starts"** in Steam settings.
 You can run the script and check **"Configure Steam to run at start"** in step **"5.
 Configuration"** to have Steam start minimized.